 In addition to CCF on a Monday afternoon, there is a busy and active Community Service option.
 Pupils who apply for and are accepted into the Community Service programme are allocated to a one-year placement in the Taunton Community.
-Activities that pupils have taken part in recently have included:
+Activities that pupils have taken part in have included:

 - working in a charity shop